 But before moving ahead let us look at the key components of a knee.
 They are as follows:

-Thus, all these components efficiently work together and help you to perform normal movements and for functions such as walking, and jumping, running and much more.
+Thus, all these components efficiently work together and help you perform normal movements and functions such as walking, jumping, running, and much more.

 13 Best Knee Strengthening Stretches and Exercises